BBC CHEVY 572 SUPER PRO STREET ENGINE, DART BLOCK, AFR HEADS 862hp BASE ENGINE K1

 NEW GENERATION DART BLOCK WITH SPLAYED MAIN CAPS.

-WISECO PISTONS, SCAT CRANK, AND MANLEY H BEAM RODS.
+WISECO PISTONS, SCAT CRANK, AND SCAT H BEAM RODS.
 AFR ENFORCER 335cc ALUMINUM HEADS.

 4.560" BORE X 4.375" STROKE, STANDARD DECK HEIGHT BLOCK